Karuppu (film): Development

 In September 2024, it was reported that Suriya would collaborate with RJ Balaji for the former's third directorial venture.
 Balaji had written a script which was initially narrated to Vijay for his 69th film, but did not progress.
-(Note: The project then went to H. Vinoth and became Jana Nayagan (2026).)
-He then subsequently met Suriya, before the release of Kanguva (2024) and had narrated the same script, which the actor being impressed.
+(Note: The project then went to H. Vinoth and became Jana Nayagan.)
+He subsequently met Suriya before the release of Kanguva (2024) and narrated the same script, which impressed the actor, who agreed to take on the role.
 The film was intended to commence after Suriya had completed shooting for Retro (2025).
-The project was reportedly produced by S. R. Prabhu and S. R. Prakash Babu's Dream Warrior Pictures, collaborating with the actor for the second time after NGK (2019).
+The project was reportedly produced by S. R. Prabhu and S. R. Prakash Babu's Dream Warrior Pictures, marking the actor's second collaboration with the production house after NGK (2019).

-The company made a public announcement on 14 October 2024, confirming the project, tentatively titled Suriya 45, as it was the lead actor's 45th film.
-The announcement poster, which released on the same day, featured a collection of lengthy sickles and spears with a horse galloping between it, led to speculations about the film being a Hindu mythological or fantasy drama.
+The company made a public announcement on 14 October 2024, confirming the project, tentatively titled Suriya 45, as it was the actor's 45th film in a lead role.
+The announcement poster, released on the same day, featured a collection of lengthy sickles and spears with a horse galloping between them, leading to speculation that the film would be a Hindu mythological or fantasy drama.
 Ashwin Ravichandran, Rahul Raj, T. S. Gopi Krishnan and Karan Aravind Kumar co-wrote the script with Balaji.
 In late November, G. K. Vishnu was confirmed as the cinematographer, returning to Tamil cinema after six years since Bigil (2019).
-The following month, editor R. Kalaivanan, production designer Arun Venjaramoodu and action choreographer Vikram Mor were announced as a part of the technical crew.
-The film's official title Karuppu was announced on 20 June 2025, Balaji's birthday.
+The following month, editor R. Kalaivanan, production designer Arun Venjaramoodu and action choreographer Vikram Mor were announced as part of the technical crew.
+The film's official title, Karuppu, was announced on 20 June 2025, coinciding with Balaji's birthday.

 Casting

-In November, it was reported that Trisha had been cast as the lead actress, pairing with Suriya for the fourth time after Mounam Pesiyadhe (2002), Aayutha Ezhuthu (2004) and Aaru (2005); her participation was confirmed only on 14 December.
-The following day, the producers confirmed the casting of Indrans and Swasika, although the latter had earlier hinted at her involvement via social media.
-Subsequently, Yogi Babu, Sshivada, Natty Subramaniam, Supreeth Reddy and Anagha Maaya Ravi were announced as a part of the cast the same month.
-The film would further mark the Tamil debut of Anagha.
+In November 2024, it was reported that Trisha had been cast as the lead actress, pairing with Suriya for the fourth time after Mounam Pesiyadhe (2002), Aayutha Ezhuthu (2004) and Aaru (2005).
+Her participation was officially confirmed on 14 December 2024.
+Trisha's voice was dubbed by Chinmayi.
+On 15 December 2024, the producers confirmed the casting of Indrans and Swasika, although the latter had earlier hinted at her involvement through social media.
+Subsequently Alappuzha Gymkhana and Kaathal: The Core fame Anagha Maya Ravi, Sshivada, Natty Subramaniam and Supreeth Reddy were announced as part of the cast in the same month.
+The film marked Anagha's Tamil debut.
+Aju Varghese appeared in a cameo role without remuneration.
+Indrans, a native Malayalam speaker, was initially apprehensive about acting in the film due to his limited grasp of Tamil but was encouraged by Balaji who revealed that the character was a Malayali.
+Sandy Master and Janany Kunaseelan appear in cameo roles, reprising their roles from Leo (2023).
+Sandy had grown a beard for another film, which became a problem for his Karuppu cameo which required he recreate his Leo looks, so he had to attain permission from the producers of his other film to remove his beard for Karuppu.
+Arya filmed a cameo, but his scenes did not make the final cut.